tempoCollaboration/OQuPy/docs/pages/api.rst

 1. **Physical**: Consists of objects that describe physical quantities, like for example a system Hamiltonian or the spectral density of an environment.
-2. **Methods**: Gathers the information from physical objects and applies numerical method using with particular simulation parameters.
+2. **Methods**: Gathers the information from physical objects and applies a numerical method using particular simulation parameters.
 3. **Results**: Encode the results of a computation.
-Unlike physical objects, these objects may depend on computation parameters (like for example a specific time step length).
+Unlike physical objects, these objects may depend on computational parameters (like for example a specific time step length).
-4. **Utilities**: Supplies some handy utilities such as shortcuts for the Pauli operators.
+4. **Utilities**: Supplies some handy utilities such as shorthands for the Pauli operators.

 Physical